 It is best to box your equipment and compartmentalize those that are irregular in shape or too small.
 Use bubble wraps on fragile antiques or glassware and make sure to put them on top of the pile.
-You can wrap fragile lamps, figurines, or porcelain items in old newspaper.
+You can wrap fragile lamps, figurines, or porcelain items in the old newspaper.
 Make sure that all items are dry before packing.
-At times, the ink on the newspaper can be transferred on your delicate glass wares.
+At times, the ink on the newspaper can be transferred to your delicate glassware.

-It is a must that you label each box and categorize before moving on whether they are fragile or not.
-Place moth balls and insect repellant sprays in the storage units to ensure that rodents or insects won’t damage your belongings.
+It is a must that you label each box and categorizes before moving on whether they are fragile or not.
+Place mothballs and insect repellant sprays in the storage units to ensure that rodents or insects won’t damage your belongings.
 If possible, place a dehumidifier in the unit.

 Make an inventory